Tech's crackdown on Russian propaganda is a geopolitical high-wire act

 From Facebook and Google to Apple and Microsoft, platforms have moved to limit the reach of Kremlin-controlled media outlets.

 Google has booted Russian state media from its Google News service.
-Facebook is making posts from Kremlin-affiliated news outlets harder to find on its app.
+Facebook, Instagram and Twitter are making posts from Kremlin-affiliated news outlets harder to find.
 TikTok, YouTube and Facebook are blocking two of the biggest outlets, RT (formerly known as Russia Today) and Sputnik News, across Europe.
-Apple and Microsoft have barred downloads of their apps.
+Apple, Google and Microsoft have pulled their apps from their app stores.

 But these actions run the risk of angering President Vladimir Putin so much that the platforms themselves get kicked out of Russia.